wittenator/gfdm/README.md

 ## Train on Custom Datasets

 You can use our repository to train GFDM on `mnist`, `fashionmnist` and `cifar10`.
-To train on your custom dataset add in `train.get_dataset` your dataset named `yourdataset` to the constructure:
+To train on your custom dataset add in `train.get_dataset` your dataset named `yourdataset` to the constructor:

 ```python
     constructor = {